-Princes William and Harry, along with a very posh-looking Kate Middleton, headed to the prestigious horse-racing event in Epsom, Surrey today to show their support for Queen Elizabeth's horse, Carlton House, who had been favored to win the race:
+Princes William and Harry, along with a very posh-looking Kate Middleton, headed to the prestigious horse-racing event in Epsom, Surrey today to show their support for Queen Elizabeth II's horse, Carlton House, who had been favored to win the race:

 In the newlywed's first public outing since returning from their Seychelles honeymoon, Kate, who wore a cream frock, and William, who donned a top hat and traditional tailcoat, joined Kate's parents and Princesses Beatrice (who toned down her hat this time) and Eugenie for the big show.

 While even the family's support couldn't bring Carlton House home with a win, however, (he came in third), that wasn't the only um, horsing around the royals got into this weekend.